-We draw attention to Note No. 25 to the financial statements which explains that the Management intend to liquidate the company and therefore do not consider it to be appropriate to adopt the going concern basis of accounting in preparing the financial statements.
-Accordingly, the financial statements have been prepared on a basis other than going concern as described in the said note.
+We draw attention to Note No. 24 to the financial statements which explains that the financial statements have been prepared on a basis other than going concern for reasons as described in the said note.

 Our opinion on the financial statements is not modified in respect of this matter.